AGS Manual

 import attribute int Attribute;

-import int get_Attribute(); // Attribute's getter
+import protected int get_Attribute(); // Attribute's getter

-import void set_Attribute(int value); // Attribute's setter
+import protected void set_Attribute(int value); // Attribute's setter

 };